ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Specify if/how the authz-info endpoint is protected, including how error responses are protected: Not protected.

-* Optionally, define methods of token transport other than the authz-info endpoint: C can upload the access token when executing EDHOC with RS, by specifying the access token in the EAD item ACE-OAuth Access Token (see {{AT-in-EAD}}).
+* Optionally, define methods of token transport other than the authz-info endpoint: C can upload the access token when executing EDHOC with RS, by specifying the access token through a dedicated EAD item, such as the EAD item ACE-OAuth Access Token (see {{AT-in-EAD}}).
 The EDHOC message where the EAD item is included depends on the EDHOC message flow used.

 # CDDL Model # {#sec-cddl-model}
 {:removeinrfc}